 All walls are axis-aligned.
 (Except for the 45-degree walls but they will be discussed in a later article.)

 Our walls represent boxes so it’s safe to assume that if a given side is visible, then the opposite is invisible.
+(Ex:

 Our wall directions are the +/-X axis and +/-Y axis.

-That dot product for the
+Then the dot product for the

 X_PLUS direction is